JustBobinAround/snow_docs_unofficial/README.md

 # The Super Unofficial Documentation of ServiceNow APIs
-ServiceNow's docs are slow and seem to have a memory leak for firfox so I am making a mirror of sorts.
+ServiceNow's docs are slow and seem to have a memory leak for firefox so I am making a mirror of sorts.
 They won't probably be as up to date, but most things don't change that much anyways.
-If you find an error would like to add more supported docs, feel free to submit a pull request.
+If you find an error or would like to add more supported docs, feel free to submit a pull request.